hslr-s/sun-panel-doc/docs/advanced/config.md

 # Configuration file

-Configuration file: `conf/conf.ini`
+> [!note] The default configuration directory is ./conf
+> ```
+> .
+> ├── conf
+> |   ├── conf.ini
+> |   └── conf.example.ini
+> └── ...
+> ```

-The file `./conf/conf.example.ini` is the complete configuration for the current version of the software.
-It gets overwritten and updated every time the software is launched.
-If the configuration file is damaged, you can simply rename it to `conf.ini`.
+> Where `./conf/conf.example.ini` is the complete configuration for the current software version.
+It will be overwritten and updated every time you start.
+If the configuration file is damaged, you can directly rename it to `conf.ini`.

-For reference on the configuration file, please consider the `./conf/conf.ini` in your program.
+Each version's configuration file may have slight differences.
+Please refer to the `conf.ini` in your program.
+The following content is for reference only:

 ```ini
 # ======================